rossta/rossta.github.com/source/blog/2016-09-17-n+1-is-a-rails-feature.html.md

 config.cache_store = :memory_store
 ```

-With caching enabled and still using `includes` in our controller, we can see
+With caching enabled and while eager loading authors in our controller, we can see
 the fragment caching at work in the Rails log.
 Since the cache is cold on the
 first page render, you'll see alternating Reads that miss and subsequence Writes
 for posts and authors.